 Your eyes open, as if for the first time, to a world of blurred shapes and soft colours.
 You recognise your surroundings, though they’re different somehow — it’s as if everything’s, more vivid, more real.

-As your vision adjusts the shapes develop definition and depth — you soon see the rich palette used to paint the world.
+As your vision adjusts the shapes develop definition and depth.
+You can soon see the rich palette used to paint the world.
 You can feel the texture of the brush strokes and perceive the complexity of the shades — the greys, the charcoals, the off-whites.
-With your eyes open you can’t comprehend how you walked the world blind for so long — how you missed all the minute details that make up the whole.
+With your eyes now open you can’t comprehend how you walked the world blind for so long — how you missed all the minute details that make up the whole.
 With your new senses in full bloom you at last realise what’s different: it’s you — you’re finally Woke.

 Until one day you meet another who is Woke.
 When you look in their eyes you see the same glint of mindfulness and understanding reflected back.
-You relate your world-views fervently to them, ecstatic to have finally found someone who knows what you know.
-They tell you that there are more like you, but you temper your expectations, already too familiar with the bitter taste of disappointment.
-But it’s true — there’s a whole group of people who take it upon themselves to diagnose the world’s symptoms and concoct remedies to cure it.
+You relate your worldviews fervently to them, ecstatic to have finally found someone who knows what you know.
+They tell you that there are more like you, but you temper your expectations, already overfamiliar with the bitter taste of disappointment.
+But it’s true — they introduce to a whole group of people who take it upon themselves to diagnose the world’s symptoms and concoct remedies to cure it.
 You look on with awe at the wise healers — you thought you were enlightened but now you see there’s much to learn.
 Joining their ranks, you’re immediately immersed in the heated debates, though “debates” doesn’t quite define them.
 They sound like debates, the raised voices and impassioned tones give that impression, but there’s rarely any real disagreement.
-It’s more of an exercise in seeing who can sound the most Woke, using the limited tools at their disposal; outrage, indignation and volume.
+It’s more of an exercise in seeing who can sound the most morally astute, using the limited tools at their disposal; outrage, indignation and volume.

-At first you tentatively voice your Wokeness to a tepid reception, but as you gain confidence, the group begin to take notice.
-Soon they listen with respect, then reverence.
+At first you tentatively voice your Wokeness to a tepid reception, but as you gain confidence, the group start to take notice.
+You begin to engage with others and critique their assumptions, over time gaining more and more moral high ground.
+Soon the group listens with respect, then reverence.
 Before long you’re the lead in the chorus, the one people look to for approval.
-Your sense of purpose is reignited, as though there might be hope for the world yet, and as you feed it you feel yourself leaving the tethers of the physical world again, drifting up into the cold, crisp air of an even higher Wokeness, a sort of postmodern Wokeness where you can see everything.
+Your sense of purpose is reignited, as though there might be hope for the world yet, and as you feed it you feel yourself leaving the tethers of the physical world again, drifting up into the cold, crisp air of an even higher Wokeness — a sort of meta Wokeness where you can see everything.
 If before you could see the fabric of society, now you can see the whole tapestry, impossible in its intricacy, stretching endlessly across the horizon.
-But with this new view comes a new burden; from this height you see that everything still looks the same — nothing has been achieved by the group’s echoing opinions, no one’s mind has been changed.
+But with this new view comes a new burden.
+From this height you see that everything still looks the same — nothing has been achieved by the group’s echoing opinions — no one’s mind has been changed.
 Everyone is still in a dream.

 The world shifts again.
-The vivid colours you first saw begin to peel, revealing the cold, rusting metal that lies beneath.
+The vivid colours you first saw begin to peel, revealing the cold rusted metal beneath.
 The sheen of enlightenment fades from the group as their “debating” devolves into droning.
-You feel the ballasts dragging you down again.
-But it’s still your duty to Wake them.
+You feel the ballasts dragging you back down again.
+But it’s still your duty to wake them.
 So you try to illuminate all that you’ve discovered, and illustrate their efforts’ futility.
-But just like before, you’re rejected.
-So you isolate yourself again.
+But just like before, you’re rejected, so you isolate yourself again.